 Visas for travel to North Korea are generally issued at all North Korean embassies.
 Here you will find a list of all locations around the world.
 In order to apply for a visa directly through the embassy, you will need confirmation of an existing travel application, which we happily provide for you.
 The visa fee usually comes to the equivalent of 40 to 60 euros, and is to be paid at the respective consulate.
 Please enquire in advance what the processing time is at your location.
 For instance, processing a visa at the North Korean embassy in Berlin, Germany, takes anything between one and three weeks – in urgent cases this may be handled in a shorter time.

-If you would like to take advantage of the visa procurement service offered by our agency, we require your physical passport for a period of two to four weeks after successful travel registration in order to complete the visa formalities with the North Korean consulate.
-We recommend that you mail your documents (passport, passport-sized photo and completed visa form) by registered mail to us.
+If you would like to take advantage of procurement service, your physical passport is required for a period of two to four weeks after successful travel registration in order to complete the visa formalities with the North Korean consulate.
+We recommend that you mail your documents (passport, passport-sized photo and completed visa form) by registered mail.
 You can download the visa application form from here.
-We will then return your passport by registered mail to you.
+Your passport will be returned by registered mail to you.

-In addition to obtaining your North Korea visa in advance, either through our agency or own your own via a North Korean consulate, you may also pick up your visa in Beijing.
-We work closely with a Chinese courier service that will deliver your visa to your hotel on the night before leaving for North Korea.
+In addition to obtaining your North Korea visa in advance, either through a procurment service or on your own via a North Korean consulate, you may also pick up your visa in Beijing.
+A Chinese courier service will deliver your visa to your hotel on the night before leaving for North Korea.
 To do so, it is required that you plan to stay at least one night in Beijing.
 Your visa will be issued on a separate slip of paper to be carried in your passport, rather than the visa being stamped into your passport.
 If you choose this option, our agency will not require your physical passport.
-All we need is a scan of the photo page of your passport along with a digital passport-sized photo against white background.
+All which is needed is a scan of the photo page of your passport along with a digital passport-sized photo against white background.
 This option of obtaining your visa comes in handy when you are travelling abroad already and hence your passport becomes indispensable.

 Travelers arriving in, or departing from, North Korea by train require a doubly-entry visa for the People’s Republic of China.
 It takes about one week to process that visa.
 We recommend you apply for your China visa approximately 5 to 6 weeks before your scheduled arrival in North Korea.
 Please visit www.visaforchina.org for further information on visa applications.